GabrielDougherty/bday-anki/README.md

 - Generates Anki-compatible flashcards in the format "When is [Name]'s birthday?" → "[Date]"
 - Native macOS GUI with progress tracking

+## Installation

+Download a .dmg from https://github.com/GabrielDougherty/bday-anki/releases and run it.

+## Usage

+1. Launch the application
+2. Click "Generate Cards" to create flashcards from your contacts
+3. The app will request permission to access your Contacts if needed
+4. Choose a location to save the output file (optional - defaults to Downloads)
+5. Import the generated TSV file into Anki:
+   - In Anki: File → Import
+   - Select the generated file
+   - Set field separator to "Tab"
+   - Import the cards

 ## Requirements

 - macOS 11.0 or later